 Jellyfish Day is a holiday dedicated to the mysterious and unusual invertebrate marine life.
-It is celebrated on November 3 every year.
-This creature is not a fish, then what is it?
-Today is a great occasion to learn more about a marine animal.
+Celebrated on November 3rd every year, this day is a perfect opportunity to learn more about this fascinating marine animal.

-Jellyfish are a class of invertebrate marine animals that have existed on the planet even longer than dinosaurs and, unlike them, have survived cataclysms.
-Scientists have proven that jellyfish appeared 500 million years ago, at first the version was put forward as a hypothesis, but in 2007 it was confirmed by studying fossils found in Utah.
+Jellyfish have been present on the planet even longer than dinosaurs and, unlike them, have survived any cataclysm that has come their way.
+Scientists have proven that jellyfish appeared 500 million years ago, as confirmed by fossils found in Utah in 2007.
 The age of the find was 505 million years.

-Jellyfish have always been perceived by scientists and ordinary people as something unusual and special.
-The bodies of animals are translucent, tentacles of different lengths, as well as the absolute absence of any organs – such characteristics were surprising, confusing.
-Even scientists could not classify these creatures, because only people, animals, plants were known.
+Jellyfish have always been seen as something special and unusual, due to their translucent bodies, tentacles of different lengths, and the absolute absence of any organs.
+Scientists were unable to classify these creatures, as only plants, animals, and people were known.

-- In 1866, the zoologist Ernst Haeckel published the book General Morphology of Organisms, which demonstrated in detail the evolution of animals, including jellyfish.
+- In 1866, zoologist Ernst Haeckel published his book General Morphology of Organisms, which detailed the evolution of animals, including jellyfish.

-- According to Haeckel, jellyfish separated into a separate class at an early stage in the development of life on the planet, which is why they are very different from other species.
+- According to Haeckel, jellyfish separated into a separate class at an early stage in the development of life on the planet, which is why they are so different from other species.

-- Jellyfish need a minimal amount of oxygen to breathe, so they are distinguished by their ability to survive.
-In addition, jellyfish reproduce rapidly and also shrink in size when they lack food.
+- Jellyfish need a minimal amount of oxygen to breathe, they reproduce quickly, and they shrink in size when they lack food.

-- 95% of the body of a jellyfish is water, the remaining 5% is a special substance of mesoglea, which consists of nerves, muscles, protein.
+- 95% of the body of a jellyfish is water, and the remaining 5% is a special substance of mesoglea, which consists of nerves, muscles, and protein.

-- Jellyfish are beautiful, it’s hard to argue with that, they come in different colors, they glow, but do not lose vigilance, many species are poisonous.
+- Jellyfish are beautiful, as they come in different colors, they glow, but they can be poisonous.

-Our information space is filled with a huge amount of information about jellyfish – films, books, articles, read and watch, learn more about these creatures.
-A great way to celebrate the holiday is to visit the aquarium.
-It is better to do this with a family or a company.
+There is a wealth of information in our information space about jellyfish – films, books, articles, to read and watch – so use this day to learn more about these creatures.
+A great way to celebrate the holiday is to visit an aquarium with family or friends.